Learning to Align: Addressing Character Frequency Distribution Shifts in Handwritten Text Recognition: Introduction

 \section{Introduction}

-Handwritten Text Recognition (HTR) enables the automatic conversion of handwritten input into machine-readable text, supporting critical applications such as historical manuscript digitization, document analysis, and archival research.
-A central challenge in HTR arises from the fact that character frequency distributions vary across time periods and geographic regions, driven by linguistic evolution, orthographic reforms, and contextual usage shifts \cite{moreno2005frequency}.
+\daggerfootnote{Work done during internship at Archimedes Research Center before joining Stony Brook University.} Handwritten Text Recognition (HTR) enables the automatic conversion of handwritten input into machine-readable text, supporting critical applications such as historical manuscript digitization, document analysis, and archival research.
+Although often overlooked, systematic shifts in character frequency distributions, caused by linguistic evolution, orthographic reforms, and contextual usage, are an important consideration when building robust HTR systems across diverse time periods or regions \cite{moreno2005frequency}.
 In the transition from Old English to Modern English, for example, grammatical changes, such as the loss of case markings, led to notable alterations in letter distributions \cite{moreno2005frequency}.
 Character frequency distributions also differ across languages that share the same alphabet, with measurable disparities even among closely related languages \cite{grigas-frequencies-latin}.
 Beyond language, writing style and genre exert substantial influence on letter usage, which is reflected in systematic differences across news articles, novels, and scientific texts \cite{Zhao2024-frequency-genres}.
 Specialized domains further introduce deviations: for instance, proprietary prescription drug names diverge markedly from standard English distributions \cite{carico-frequency-drugs}, while authorship attribution studies exploit subtle statistical variations in letter frequencies to differentiate between writers \cite{diurdeva-freq-author1, Merriam-freq-author2, Kjell-freq-author3}.
 These findings underscore the dynamic nature of character frequency distributions and their dependence on both linguistic and contextual factors.